LBCrion/sfwbar/doc/sfwbar.rst

         flushes its output) the source will populate the variables and emit a trigger event.
 This source accepts two parameters, command to execute and an id.
-The id can be used to write to the standard input of the executable via ClientSend and to identify a trigger emitted upon variable updates.
+The id can be used to write to the standard input of the executable via ClientSend (provided that the executable takes standard input) and to identify a trigger emitted upon variable updates.
         USE RESPONSIBLY: If a trigger causes the client to receive new data (i.e. by triggering a ClientSend command that in turn triggers response from the source, you can end up with an infinite loop.
+        (see alsa.widget and rfkill-wifi.widget as examples).

 SocketClient
         Read data from a socket, this source will read a bust of data